 To avoid your ads suddenly stopping because of a declined payment, we highly recommend setting up a backup payment method, especially if you're using automatic payments.
 That way, if your primary payment method doesn't work for some reason, we'll immediately charge your backup credit card to ensure your ads keep running.

 Learn how to add a backup credit card.

-Avoid a depleted daily budget during this period
+Avoid a depleted average daily budget during this period

 Find out how by reading about techniques for spending your campaign budget more effectively.

 If you're paying with Bank Transfer, make sure it goes through on time

 You can check what your balance is, and see if recent payments were applied.